iputusukma-book/iputusukma-book.github.io/finecon.md

 #### Research Process: Theoretical and Empirical Task

 *   Research is often viewed as a process that comprised of theoretical tasks and empirical tasks.
-*   All rese#arch, regardless the discipline, requires activities at conceptual level (or so-called theoretical studies)
+*   All research, regardless the discipline, requires activities at conceptual level (or so-called theoretical studies)
 *   <u>Examples of empirical tasks:</u> data collection, constructing questionnaires, data analysis using computers.
 *   <u>Examples of theoretical tasks:</u> finding and constructing a precise problem, developing perspectives or models to represent the problem under scrutiny